Deep Learning in the Sequence Space: Introduction

-As an example, consider the model by \cite{krusell1998income} and let $z_t$ denote the realization of TFP in period $t$, and let $z^t :=(z_0, z_1, \dots, z_t)$.
-The infinite horizon set-up of the \cite{krusell1998income} economy implies the length of the history sequence is also infinite.
-The state of the economy in a Markov equilibrium in the \cite{krusell1998income} economy is the current level of TFP $z_t$, together with the cross-sectional distribution of wealth and income.
-Let $e^i_t$ denote the idiosyncratic productivity of the household $i$ in period $t$ and let $k_t^i$ denote their capital holdings.
-Let $\mu_t = \mu_t (e, k)$ denote the cross-sectional distribution.
-Since the distribution, even when discretized into a histogram as in \cite{young2010solving}, is a high-dimensional object, this poses a long standing challenge for traditional numeric methods.
-The approach of \cite{krusell1998income} is to approximate the cross-sectional distribution $\mu_t$ with a low-dimensional statistic such as aggregate capital $K_t$.
-Instead of approximating the state vector using its moments or a histogram, we approximate the aggregate state vector using \emph{sequence-space} objects.
+To describe the main idea of our method, we now take the canonical \cite{krusell1998income} model as an example.
+Let $z_t$ denote the realization of stochastic TFP in period $t$, and let $z^t :=(z_0, z_1, \dots, z_t)$ denote the history of realized shocks.
+In an infinite horizon model the history of shocks becomes infinitely long.
+The state of the economy is the current level of TFP $z_t$, together with the cross-sectional distribution of households over wealth and productivity.
+Let $e^i_t$ denote the idiosyncratic productivity of the household $i$ in period $t$, let $k_t^i$ denote their capital holdings, and let $\mu_t = \mu_t (e, k)$ denote the cross-sectional distribution.
+Since the distribution, even when discretized into a histogram as in \cite{young2010solving}, is a high-dimensional object, the presence of the distribution in the state vector poses a long-standing challenge for solution methods.\footnote{See, for example, \cite{moll2025trouble}.} The approach of \cite{krusell1998income} is to approximate the cross-sectional distribution $\mu_t$ with a low-dimensional statistic such as aggregate capital $K_t$.
+Instead of approximating the state vector using its moments or a histogram, we build on the seminal perturbation approaches in the sequence space developed in \cite{boppartetal_2018} and \cite{auclertetal_2021} and approximate the aggregate state vector using \emph{sequence-space} objects.
 In particular, we propose to approximate the aggregate state of the economy by a truncated history of exogenous aggregate shocks.
 In the context of the \cite{krusell1998income} model, for example, let $z^t_T = (z_{t-T}, z_{t-T+1}, \dots,z_{t-1}, z_t)$ denote the last $T$ realizations of TFP.
-Instead of computing the equilibrium function $f^{\text{approx}}(z_t, K_t) \approx f(z_t, \mu_t)$ (or $f^{\text{approx}}(z_t, \mu_t^{\text{histogram}}) \approx f(z_t, \mu_t)$), we propose computing equilibrium functions $f^{\text{approx}}(z_t^T) \approx f(z_t, \mu_t)$.
+Instead of solving for equilibrium functions $f^{\text{approx}}(z_t, K_t) \approx f(z_t, \mu_t)$, we propose to solve for equilibrium functions $f^{\text{approx}}(z^t_T) \approx f(z_t, \mu_t)$.
 For any $T<\infty$ our approach implies a truncation error.
 However, in economies featuring ergodic dynamics, this truncation error converges to zero as $T \to \infty$.
 Hence, we can approximate the information contained in the aggregate state vector arbitrarily well by choosing $T$ sufficiently large.
 Consequently, our function approximators need to be able to handle large $T$, implying a high-dimensional input $z_t^T$, potentially even higher dimensional than a histogram of the wealth distribution.
 We will refer to our approach, which uses a truncated history of aggregate shocks as input as \emph{sequence-space approach} and to the standard approach (using, for example, the wealth distribution or a lower dimensional sufficient statistic such as standard moments, as input to the equilibrium functions) as \emph{state-space approach}.
-We use neural networks to approximate all equilibrium functions that need to be solved for.
-Like polynomials, neural networks are universal function approximators \citep{hornik1989multilayer}.
-More importantly however, neural networks have shown great promise in ameliorating the curse of dimensionality \citep{bellman_1961} associated high-dimensional function approximation problems, such as solving partial differential equations \citep[see, \emph{e.g.}][]{grohsetal_2018, jentzenetal_2018} or computing equilibria in dynamic economies \citep[see, \emph{e.g.}][]{azinovic2022deep, maliar2021deep, kahou2021exploiting, guetal_2023}.\footnote{Section \ref{sec:literature} provides a more detailed discussion of the related literature in economics.}